SGpp/DisCoTec/docs/advanced_topics.md

 The GENE and SeLaLib examples use a separate folder for each component grid, and generate the input parameter files at the beginning of the main program.
-The task then changes the directory at initialization and for the solver update, so that outputs will be placed there.
+The task then changes the directory at initialization and for the PDE solver update, so that outputs will be placed there.
 The derived quantities like energy can then be [combined as a postprocessing step](https://github.com/SGpp/DisCoTec/blob/main/examples/selalib_distributed/postprocessing/combine_selalib_diagnostics.cpp#L38).